noi-techpark/odh-api-core/DataModel/README.md

 Class Library that contains the complete Datamodel used in the Open Data Hub Content Api withhin the domain Tourism data.

+Various Interfaces and Datamodels of the Tourism Domains are

 This packages uses this dependencies

 * swashbuckle.aspnetcore.annotations  https://licenses.nuget.org/MIT